Accepting and Rejecting

 3. The Accept dialog opens, showing:

-* A summary of the filing (envelope number, case, filer, fee).
+* A summary of the filing (case and filer).

-* Which documents will be stamped and with which stamp types.
+* A summary of which documents will be stamped and with which stamp types.

 4. Click **Accept** to confirm.